| Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: SPIRIT (gift of. . .)

 ▣ "had been poured out" This is a PERFECT PASSIVE INDICATIVE.
 Pouring was part of the OT sacrificial system.
 It was predicted of the Spirit in Joel 2:28 and quoted by Peter in his Pentecostal sermon (cf. Acts 2:17,33).
-The Spirit has been fully and permanently given to believers by God.
+The Spirit has been fully and permanently given to all believers by God.

 10:47 This is a rhetorical question which expects a "no" answer.
 This question was to gain the consensus of the Jewish believers who accompanied Peter from Joppa.